lee2sman/nosebook/_posts/2020-04-08-git-for-artists.md

 When you push, the git commandline will prompt you for your name and password on GitHub.

 If you mess up as you're typing something just press Control and C to exit out and start the line again.
-A common error is to not put the proper syntax for your commit line with its ```-c``` and quotes.
+A common error is to not put the proper syntax for your commit line with its ```-m``` and quotes.
 Sometimes it might even throw you into Vim, which is my favorite text editor but maybe not yours.
 If this happens press Escape and then type ```:q!``` and then hit enter.

 #### Misfits Trick